WannesMalfait/Blender-Add-ons/math_formula/docs.md

 ### Chaining calls
 When writing a formula we like to think from left to right.
 However, when we want to compose multiple functions we now have to think from right to left.
-Say that we want to scale some vector `pos` and then apply the fract to that, we would have to write: `fract(scale(pos, 0.5))` or `fract(pos * 0.5)`.
-Notice that the last thing we wanted to do was the first thing we had write.
+Say that we want to scale some vector `pos` and then apply `fract` to that, we would have to write: `fract(scale(pos, 0.5))` or `fract(pos * 0.5)`.
+Notice that the last thing we wanted to do was the first thing we had to write.
 To prevent this problem you can also write the following: `pos.scale(0.5).fract();`.
 Calling `.function()` will take the expression before the `.` and place it in the first argument.
-In other words: `pos.scale(0.5)` is the same as `scale(pos, 0.5)`.
+For example: `pos.scale(0.5)` is the same as `scale(pos, 0.5)`.
 This can feel a lot more natural, because it is also the way we usually build node trees.

 ### Getting specific outputs
 Another thing that can be annoying is getting the specific output of a node with many outputs.
 Take for example the Texture Coordinate node.
 If we want to get the object output you would have to write: `let _,_,_, object = tex_coord();`.
 To fix this you can also use the `.` to get a specific output.
 So we could write `let object = tex_coord().object`.
-Combining this with the chaining of function calls we get a concatenive way of writing expressions:
+Combining this with the chaining of function calls we get a concatenative way of writing expressions:
 ```js
 tex_coord().object.scale(0.5).fract().sub(0.5).abs() ...
 ```